TimPigden/TimPigden.github.io/_pages/zio-http4s/zio-http4s-part3.md

 ```

 The first thing is that we have a class that takes a type parameter.
 In this case R is a ZIO Environment.
 Please see the ZIO documentation and blogs for an explanation of environment.
 In this case
-our environment need.
+our environment needs to contain a single thing - an Authenticator

 ## Authenticator
-s to contain a single thing - an Authenticator

 ```scala
 object Authenticator {